Why Choose Our Intellectual Property Lawyers in Los Angeles?

 Idea Submission Claims

 California law provides that, under certain circumstances, the creator of an idea for a motion picture, TV show or other entertainment project can claim to have had an “implied contract” with production companies to whom the creator submitted his idea.
 If this implied contract is established, the creator of the project is entitled to compensation when the idea is exploited.
-Our lawyers are experts in litigating these types of “idea submission” claims.
+Our idea submission lawyers in Los Angeles are experts in litigating these types of “idea submission” claims.

 Right of Publicity & Right to Privacy